ksmith4134/strapi-provider-email-postmark/README.md

 # strapi-provider-email-postmark
-Custom Strapi (v4.2.0) email provider using Postmark
+- Custom Strapi (v4.2.0) email provider using Postmark
+- This provider can be used with Strapi's authorization endpoints (register, forgot-password, reset-password)

 ## Setup Steps